Care & Support

 There is information on our On Diagnosis page about testing that can be done to predict whether an unborn baby is affected by PHTS or not.
 If you are thinking about having a baby, Pre-implantation Genetic Diagnosis (PGD) is an option available to prevent passing on PHTS to future children.
 Speak to your genetic specialist who will refer you to the correct hospital.
 PGD can be funded through the NHS, on successful application and specific criteria being met, or can be privately funded (approx. £10k).

 IVF is the first part of the process to create the embryos for testing, PGD is the second part of the process which is the actual genetic testing.

-More information on PGD can be found here:
+More information on PGD can be found on our PGD / PGT page here:

 With PHTS being such a rare disease and there being only a small amount of data available currently, there are differences in opinion on the accuracy of reported cancer risks for PHTS patients.

 If you are worried, please read our New to PHTS page, and also make sure you seek professional medical advice if required.
 Contact your GP and ask for a referral to a relevant specialist (e.g. Genetics Department, Counsellor, Oncologist) if needed.
 You can ask for as many referrals as you feel you need, at any time.

 Please ask for a referral from your GP, or if you are already in contact with a Genetics department or counsellor, you may be able to contact them directly.
 This can be done at anytime, whether on diagnosis or a long time after diagnosis.